rust-lang/book/src/ch13-02-iterators.md

 yet, we’ll cover them in Chapter 19.

 We want our iterator to add 1 to the current state, so we initialized `count` to 0 so it would return 1 first.
-If the value of `count` is less than 6, `next` will return the current value wrapped in `Some`, but if `count` is 6 or higher, our iterator will return `None`.
+If the value of `count` is less than 5, `next` will increment `count` and return the current value wrapped in `Some`, but once `count` is 5, our iterator will stop incrementing `count` and always return `None`.

 #### Using Our `Counter` Iterator’s `next` Method